Robert Shaw Oliver: Career

 Oliver served as a second lieutenant in the 5th Massachusetts Colored Cavalry at the age of 17.
-After the Civil War, he remained in the Army assigned to the 25th Army Corps in Texas and the 8th US Cavalry in California, Oregon and Arizona fighting in many Indian campaigns until 1879.
+After the Civil War, he remained in the Army assigned to the 25th Army Corps in Texas and the 8th US Cavalry in California, Oregon and Arizona fighting in many Indian campaigns until 1869.
+He returned to Boston after leaving the Army and then moved to Albany, where he joined the New York National Guard in 1873 as colonel of the 10th Regiment.

 From 1881 to 1903, he was employed by Rathbone, Sard & Co., stove manufacturers in Albany.
 In 1881, he was elected as the first president of the United States National Lawn Association, known today as the USTA.
-He served as brigadier general of the 3rd brigade of the New York State Militia.
+He served as brigadier general of the 5th Brigade and then of the 3rd Brigade in the New York National Guard.
 In 1903, he was appointed Assistant Secretary of War by President Theodore Roosevelt and continued under President William Howard Taft, serving for ten years.

 General Oliver spoke at the dedication of several monuments to Civil War Union Units from Pennsylvania at the Antietam Battlefield in 1904.
 The content of his speech can be found in the reference.